fsharp/fslang-design/RFCs/FS-1092-Erased-Union-Types.md

 let intOrString = if true then 1 :> (int|string) else "Hello" :> _
 ```

 This respects the rules around where explicit upcasting is required including cases despite where type information being available.
-Although the later might change depending on the outcome of [fslang-suggestion#849](https://github.com/fsharp/fslang-suggestions/issues/849)
+Although the latter might change depending on the outcome of [fslang-suggestion#849](https://github.com/fsharp/fslang-suggestions/issues/849)

 ## Exhaustivity checking
 [exhaustivity]: #exhaustivity-checking